The thing we call reality is really a picture created by the mind to fit our expectations. It is not an accurate picture of reality.

 There are three types of memory: immediate, short-term, and long-term.
 There is a lot of processing going on.
 The accuracy of memory differs.
 Immediate memory is discarded if not found useful.
 Short-term memories are deleted when they are not accessed regularly.
 If you use dynamic memory techniques, you can build your own structures and decide on what is important.

 Everything that happens is not saved to memory.
 Immediate memory is transient and flexible.
 Most of immediate memory is deleted in 24 hours.
 Immediate memory gets moved to short-term memory if the mind determines it is valuable.

 The mind uses a sliding scale to determine level value.
 Emotions infuse memories with importance.
 Our level of awareness at the time of the event will impact our ability to recall them.
 Our mental health, dreams, and new experiences all influence memory.
 One thing is for sure.
 Our memories are not an accurate picture of reality.
 Memories are a distorted form of time travel.

 Memory works with imagination to create a mental picture of the past event, but this picture is skewed by time, emotion, events, and cultural programming.
 How does this work?

 First, the passage of time distorts our memory.
-The older the memory, the more likely it to become distorted.
+The older the memory, the more likely it is to become distorted.
 It’s the reason witness statements need to be taken as soon as possible in any investigation.
 Time degrades the accuracy of memory.
 Emotional trauma also affects the accuracy of memory.
 So eyewitness recollection isn’t that accurate to begin with and is less reliable as time passes.